deep-learning-mit/staging/_posts/2023-11-05-neural-PDEs-long-time-dynamics.md

 </div>

-To deal with long time-steps predictions for time-dependent PDEs is still an open research question.
-There were some techniques that were introduced in the paper on message passing neural PDEs <d-cite key="brandstetter2022message"></d-cite>, particularly the pushforward and the temporal bundling tricks.
 I will first incorporate these techniques with the base FNO model to examine accuracies of long time dynamics.
 Next, I will examine if attention mechanisms introduced with transformer layers can help improve accuracies for lower frequency modes at longer time scales.
 These new model architectures would all be compared on the base dataset of Navier-Stokes equations (2D spatially with time dependence).

 ### Using ReVIN to normalize and denormalize the time series input for 1D PDEs